MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/setup-microsoft-search.md

 ## Trying out Microsoft Search in Bing

 You can turn **Microsoft Search in Bing** off.
 If turned off, users will not see organization content in Bing search.
-By default, Microsoft Search is turned on in Bing.
-We recommend that you keep Microsoft Search turned on in Bing for a better user experience.
+By default, Microsoft Search in Bing is turned on.We recommend that you keep Microsoft Search turned on in Bing for a better user experience.

-To turn **Microsoft Search in Bing**, go to **Settings** > **Services & add-ins** in Microsoft 365 admin center and turn Microsoft Search in Bing on or off.
+Go to **Settings** > **Services & add-ins** > **Microsoft Search in Bing** to turn it on or off.